 David has built a wonderful small business, which has won awards locally for both its success and its community involvement.
 Named as runner up in the Suffolk Coastal Business and Community Awards 2018 for business growth, the company won the Great Idea category, with a commendation from the judges for its understand of the community’s needs which resulted in the formation of their Friendship Circle.

 Apart from the fabulous building (which has its own Facebook page!) the aspect that makes this company stand out is its service to the community.
 This isn’t something done for commercial benefit or ego, it’s part of the ethos behind the business.
-Ann has been trained as a Cruse bereavement counsellor, and she utilises her skills in a gentle and positive way facilitating the monthly meetings for ladies who have been bereaved.
+An example of this ethos is the monthly meetings for ladies who have been bereaved.

-The Friendship Circle began simply, with Ann offering to meet a widowed client for a coffee when she realised how lonely she was.
-As time went by, other ladies whose husbands had died were invited to come along, until the group outgrew the local coffee shop and had to find a larger venue in a nearby hotel to fit everyone in.
+The Friendship Circle began simply with just one bereaved lady, as time went by, other ladies whose husbands had died were invited to come along, until the group outgrew the local coffee shop and had to find a larger venue in a nearby hotel to fit everyone in.
 David funds the monthly meetings, he can see how important they are to the ladies who go along – there are now plans afoot to offer something similar for men to take part in.

-- Your first callwill be answered by David or Ann.
-If neither of them is available then you might speak to Paula, Ann’s daughter, or Malcolm Arnold who also helps out.
+- Your first callwill be answered by David or Joanna.
+If neither of them is available then you might speak to Malcolm Arnold who also helps out.

 - Home visits – Yes of course, just ask.

 - Same sex person to wash and dress?
-Everyone who is looked after by David and Ann will be bathed and have their head washed as part of their care.
+Everyone who is looked after by David and Joanna will be bathed and have their head washed as part of their care.